 While many different forms of exercise can benefit your health, cardiovascular-based activities are usually best when it comes to your heart.
-Below are some recommended activities that can help you achieve better heart and vein health.
+Yan Katsnelson, M.D, recommends the following activities to help you achieve better heart and vein health.

 Walking is one of the simplest exercises you can do to improve your heart health.
 It is low-impact, can be done just about anywhere, and doesn’t require any special equipment other than comfortable shoes.
 You can walk outside in fresh air, march in place at home, or use a treadmill at the gym.

 If you are new to walking for exercise, start with short distances and work your way up to longer ones.
 Ideally, you should aim for 10,000 steps per day, which is about five miles.
 You can track your steps on a smartphone, smartwatch, or exercise tracking device –– or go “old-school” with a basic pedometer.